google/docsy-example/content/en/docs/contributing_package/push_to_master.md

 ### 1. Push to master

-To update the master branch update only the **version** of the package in the file *setup.py* (or the conda building wont work).
+Any push to master initiates the Git Actions to build and release the package.
+It is advisable then to prepare the release in develop and only ever pull into master from develop.
+(Pulling from master to develop could bring unexpected Git Actions to develop).
+In order for the package builds to work the version of the package must be unique.
+The **version** of the package is set in file *setup.py*.
 E.g. shown as 0.4.1 below:

 ```shell
 # setup.py